FOSSCODY-1/P.A.A.Jayasinghe/README.md

 # Sorting Algorithms

 ## Description

 * **Insertion Sort**
 * **Selection Sort**
 * **Bubble Sort**

-     Above sorting techniques are implimented using c.Comments will be usefull to understand the code.Output is userfriendly and give clear description to how it happens step by step.
+Above sorting techniques are implimented using c.
+Comments will be usefull to understand the code for the beginners.
+Output is userfriendly and give clear description to how it happens step by step.

 ## Prerequisites